-Users must take the same care in drafting an email that they would as in any other communication.
-Confidential information shall not be sent by email.
+Users must take the same care in drafting an email or electronic communication, that they would as when preparing any other communication.
+Confidential information shall not be sent by email or electronic messaging.

-The Society strictly prohibits the following and disciplinary action will be implemented in the following instances:
+The Society strictly prohibits the following; disciplinary action will be implemented in the following instances:

-- Sending or forwarding emails containing libelous, offensive, racist or obscene remarks.
-If an email of this nature is received, it must be reported to a supervisor or Executive Director - Sending unsolicited emails or chain mail - Failure to implement the Society's privacy guidelines when transmitting information - The use of email to harass, bully or otherwise intimidate individuals which is in direct conflict of the Society's Workplace Violence and Harassment Policy # 20 - Forging or attempting to forge email messages, disguising or attempting to disguise identity when sending emails.
+- Sending or forwarding emails or other electronic communications containing libelous, offensive, racist or obscene remarks.
+If this type of information is received, it must be reported to a supervisor or Executive Director, - o Sending or engaging in, unsolicited emails, chain mail, text messages or social media posts, - o Failure to implement the Society's privacy guidelines when transmitting information, - O The use of e-mail or electronic messaging to harass, bully or otherwise intimidate individuals is in direct conflict of the Society's Workplace Violence and Harassment Policy # 20 - o Forging or attempting to forge e-mail or electronic messaging, disguising or attempting to disguise identity when sending e-mail or electronic messages. - Staff must not explicitly or inadvertently represent the Society on any form of Social Media.

-Social Media:

-Staff must not explicitly or inadvertently represent the Society on any form of Social Media.
 Social Media posts that are contrary to any behaviours listed in the Code of Conduct on page 2 of this policy will result in disciplinary action.